the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/data-steward.md

 Data Stewards are a growing role within scientific communities.
 'Data Steward' is an umbrella term for numerous support roles that involve the creation, management and usage of research data (see also the {ref}`rr-rdm` chapter).

+(cl-infrastructure-datastewards-role)=
+## What do Data Stewards do?
 The core responsibilities of a Data Steward can vary, ranging from policy advisor/consultant, to hands-on operational tasks, to technical or ICT-related tasks.
 A Data Steward facilitates the quality, integrity and access to (meta)data in a manner that is consistent with the appropriate laws and institutional policies, ensuring professional treatment of data throughout all stages of the research project.

-(cl-infrastructure-datastewards-role)=
-## What do Data Stewards do?

 See also: Verheul, I., Imming, M., Ringersma, J., Mordant, A., Van der Ploeg, J., Pronk, M. (2019).
 Data Stewardship on the map: A study of tasks and roles in Dutch research institutes https://doi.org/10.5281/zenodo.2669150,

 ## Who are Data Stewards?
+Data Stewards are individuals with an interest in research data, and all the aspects that are related to this.

 ## What qualifications or skills do you need to be a Data Steward?